CodingBobby/codingbobby.github.io/_posts/2021-04-14-modern-musical-masterpieces.md

 ## <a href="https://www.ninjatracks.com/" target=blank_>Ninja Tracks</a>
 Well, what could you say other than their tracks are totally ninja?
 I think they carry a very unique kind of force through their compositions – I don't know how you could call it, but it feels very elemental.
-Their soundstage is epic but what I probably like most is their interpretation of blues.
+Their soundstage is epic but what I probably like most is their interpretation of Blues.
 Listen yourself.

 <div id="song_list">